 This test statistic follows a Student's $t$-distribution with $|\mathcal{I}_{L}| + |\mathcal{I}_{R}| - 2$ degrees of freedom if the null hypothesis is supported.
 We can compute the corresponding $p$-value, denoted as $p(k, a)$, for each split choice $\mathbf{X}_k$ and $a$.
 Among all these $p$-values obtained, we choose the variable index $\hat{k}$ and the split value $\hat{a}$ corresponding to the smallest one as our best split choice:

-If $p_{\text{best}}$ is less than a given significance level $\alpha$, we can reject the null hypothesis of equal variances under this best split choice.
+If $p_{\text{best}}$ is less than a given significance level $\alpha$, we can infer a significant difference between the two groups of residuals.
 Then, we partition the region into two sub-regions: $\mathbf{X}_{\hat{k}} \leq \hat{a}$ and $\mathbf{X}_{\hat{k}} > \hat{a}$, in which the residuals' variances are the most significantly different.
 So, this node is divided and the data samples in the node are divided into two parts correspondingly.
 Recursively doing this, we can build a tree.

 Our splitting criteria is a little like that of SUPPORT \cite{chaudhuri1994piecewise} because both use statistical tests.
 However, SUPPORT only uses the signs of estimated residuals which are much less informative.
 Instead, our method utilizes the estimated residuals in a more data-driven way and is more intuitive.